-We will require substantial additional financing to achieve our goals, and a failure to obtain this capital when needed and on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development, commercialization efforts or other operations.
+We will require additional financing to achieve our goals, and a failure to obtain this capital when needed and on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development, commercialization efforts or other operations.

 Since our inception, almost all our resources have been dedicated to the nonclinical and clinical development of our first commercial product, Jelmyto, and our lead product candidate UGN-102.
-As of December 31, 2020, we had cash and cash equivalents and marketable securities of \$103.9 million.
+As of December 31, 2021, we had cash and cash equivalents and marketable securities of \$89.8 million.
 In January 2019, we completed an underwritten public offering in which we received net proceeds of approximately \$161.4 million, after deducting the underwriting discounts and commissions and payment of other offering expenses.
-During the second quarter of 2020, we sold 700,000 ordinary shares under the ATM Sales Agreement, for gross proceeds of approximately \$16.6 million.
+During the second quarter of 2020, we sold 700,000 ordinary shares under the sales agreement ("ATM Sales Agreement") with Cowen and Company, LLC ("Cowen"), for gross proceeds of approximately \$16.6 million.
 The net proceeds to us after deducting sales commissions to Cowen and other issuance expenses were approximately \$15.8 million.
 The remaining capacity under the ATM Sales Agreement is approximately \$83.4 million.
+In March 2021, we announced a transaction with RTW Investments ("RTW") totaling \$75 million in funding for our company, which was received in May 2021, to support the launch of Jelmyto and the development of UGN-102.
+In return for the upfront cash payment, RTW is entitled to receive tiered future payments based on global annual net product sales of Jelmyto and UGN-102, if approved.
+In addition, in March 2022, we entered into the Loan Agreement, pursuant to which the Lenders agreed to make the Term Loans to Borrower in an aggregate principal amount of up to \$100 million to be funded in two tranches.

 Based on our cash flow projections, we believe that our current cash and cash equivalents and marketable securities are sufficient to fund our planned operations for at least the next 12 months.
-We expect that we will require additional capital to complete clinical trials, obtain regulatory approval for and commercialize our product candidates.
+We will require additional capital to complete clinical trials, obtain regulatory approval for and commercialize our product candidates.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity financings, convertible debt or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
 In any event, we will require additional capital to pursue nonclinical and clinical activities, and pursue regulatory approval for, and to commercialize, our pipeline product candidates.
 Even if we believe that we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.